 July Fourth is one of my favorite holidays made that much more special by our annual tradition of spending it with some very dear friends.
 I love all aspects of the holiday.
 What is more American than watching a parade, grilling out, and then enjoying a few fireworks in the yard?
-Apparently, getting injured by those same fireworks.
+Apparently, getting injured by those same fireworks is a very American thing to do.

 A quick glance at the Johns Hopkins Pediatric website certainly made me think twice about allowing any fireworks at all at our celebration.
 Did you know that 44% of those involved in fireworks injuries are children?
 Did you know that sparklers are the second highest cause of fireworks injuries?
 Not to be a downer, but with wonderful public fireworks displays available in Huntsville and North Alabama, I don’t see a need to take any risks.